openghg/website/README.md

 ## Deploy

-Deployment is done using Travis, any commits pushed to the master branch will be automatically deployed to openghg.org
+Deployment is done automatically by GitHub pages.

 ## Credits